RohitAwate/rohitawate.github.io/portfolio.md

 Everest will come with a synchronization server, Summit, which will sync your projects, requests, history and mock servers across your devices.
 Summit will be written in Go.

+Everest made it to [#2 on GitHub Java Trending](/images/portfolio/everest_rank2.jpg) for a week, consequently pushing me to [#13](/images/portfolio/rohit_rank13.jpg) on the list of trending Java developers the same week.
+It is also being by the University of California at San Diego for an online course they offer as an example for learning how to navigate a codebase, find things, add new features, etc. Check out a video by the course instructor, June Clarke, [here](https://www.youtube.com/watch?v=3BzOA3sCD8Q).

 ---